 5,114: Acres protected in the Grand River Grasslands

-70,000: Acres where we work with farmers and ranchers to conserve Missouri prairies
+70,000: Acres in the Grand River Grasslands - we're working with farmers and ranchers in this expansive landscape to conserve Missouri prairies

 > 200: School children who visited the Conservancy’s new bison herd this year